moseslee88/MidtermRPGproject/README.md

 -MySQL

--HTML/CSS

-First, we started with login and authentication.
+-Bootstrap/HTML/CSS

+The methodologies you are using to build the application (group project, agile etc).

+The origin of this game idea came from a lab we did earlier in our second week here at Skill Distillery.
+For an interactive fiction "lord_of_the_objects" labs, some of us chose to build out elaborate, illustrious user-interactive text word games.
+Also, another one of our sources of inspiration was the old fictional text game [Zork] (https://en.wikipedia.org/wiki/Zork).
+First, we built out the structore of the wireframe, collaborated on making user stories on Trello.
+Then started with login and authentication.

 Then, we handled the game logic and the plethora of options a player has.
-Here is a snippet of sample code..
+Here is a snippet of sample code.

 ```